daisieh/daisieirishuang/wiki/DHuang_CV.md

 next-generation sequencing libraries and involved in several collaborative open-source software projects.

-Postdoctoral Researcher, University of California at Santa Barbara.
+<div id=highlight><div id=title>Postdoctoral Researcher, Hodges Lab, University of California at Santa Barbara.
-10/2010 to 5/2012.
+10/2010 to 5/2012.</div></div>
 Worked with Dr. Scott Hodges in conducting population genetics and genomic research in the genus _Aquilegia_ (Ranunculaceae).
 Used next-generation sequencing data, investigating functional differences in the anthocyanin biosynthetic pathway in order to understand how flower color affects species differentiation and adaptation.
-Implemented the VIGS transformation protocol developed at Dr. Elena Kramer’s lab for knockdown expression of genes in _Aquilegia._
+Implemented the VIGS transformation protocol developed at Dr. Elena Kramer's lab for knockdown expression of genes in _Aquilegia._
 Created mRNA-seq libraries for Illumina next-generation sequencing.
 Genotyped individuals from a large pollen-competition study involving over 1000 genetic individuals and analyzed the resulting dataset.